exendahal/maui_wifi_manager/README.md

-# Wifi Manager for MAUI & Xamarin Forms
+# Wifi Manager for MAUI

-Welcome to the documentation for the MAUI Wi-Fi Manager library, a comprehensive solution designed specifically for MAUI & Xamarin.Forms applications.
+Welcome to the documentation for the MAUI Wi-Fi Manager library, a comprehensive solution designed specifically for MAUI.
 This library empowers developers to effortlessly manage Wi-Fi networks within their cross-platform applications.
 With its intuitive APIs, you can seamlessly integrate Wi-Fi functionality, allowing users to connect to, add, and retrieve information about Wi-Fi networks with ease.

 ## Platform Support